Depart home for Melbourne, Australia

 This afternoon, you’ll enjoy lunch at the Mossman Bowls Club and try your hand at lawn bowling, one of Australia’s most popular sports.
-After, return to your hotel and enjoy the remainder of the day at leisure.
+After, return to your hotel and this evening join a sunset dinner cruise.

 The Great Barrier Reef: Up close and personal with a Natural Wonder of the World